fleebeee/kurssiarkisto/README.md

 ## Deployment

 When deploying, instead of running `npm run dev` both on `client` and `server` folders, first run `npm run build` and then `npm run start`.
 This way the project will run on the production environment and be more efficient.
+When running the server in production, the `API_ADDRESS` global in `client/utils/globals.js` has to be changed to point to the server's IP address.

 ### DigitalOcean